WebAssembly/design/MVP.md

-# v.1
+# MVP

-As stated in the [high-level goals](HighLevelGoals.md), v.1 is designed to be a Minimum Viable Product, basically on par with [asm.js](http://asmjs.org/) in terms of functionality.
-This means that there are important features we *know* we want and need, but are post-v.1; these are in a separate [essential post-v.1 features doc](EssentialPostV1Features.md).
+As stated in the [high-level goals](HighLevelGoals.md), MVP is designed to be a Minimum Viable Product, basically on par with [asm.js](http://asmjs.org/) in terms of functionality.
+This means that there are important features we *know* we want and need, but are post-MVP; these are in a separate [essential post-MVP features doc](EssentialPostMVPFeatures.md).

-This document explains the contents of v.1 at a high-level.
+This document explains the contents of the MVP at a high-level.
 There are also separate docs with more precise descriptions of:
  * the [AST semantics](AstSemantics.md)
  * the [binary encoding](BinaryEncoding.md)